Chase Sapphire Reserve card review

 Venture X($3,500 x 5 miles) + ($2,000 x 10 miles) + ($19,800 x 2 miles) x 1 cent per mile value – $395 annual fee$376

 If you’re not big on luxury perks, even the lower-tier Chase Sapphire Preferred® Card can offer a lucrative value for just a $95 annual fee.
-For example, the value of its current sign-up bonus — 60,000 points after you spend $4,000 in your first three months, which is worth $750 when redeemed for travel through Chase Ultimate Rewards®.
+For example, the value of its current sign-up bonus — Get up to $1,050 in Chase Travel℠ value.
+Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening.
+That’s worth $750 when redeemed through Chase Travel.
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.

 Not the strongest luxury card lounge offering